kalina-kalina/capstone_project/README.md

 (tu są kolejne pliki i główne punkty)

-1. <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/01%20-%20Data%20cleaning%20and%20preparation.ipynb" target="_blank">Data cleaning and preparing</a>
+1. Data cleaning and preparing: <a href="https://github.com/kalina-kalina/perfumes_ratings/blob/master/01%20-%20Data%20cleaning%20and%20preparation.ipynb" target="_blank">notebook</a>

 * the biggest issue - a correct understanding the data and the way it was collected
 * doprowadzić do ujednoliconego typu